Frity2025/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-function that prints an integer.
+a program that finds and prints the largest prime factor of the number